koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 _How can I make it easy to deploy_? and also,
 _what should be the name of the bot_? 🤣

+In the end I named it _Koalalorenzo's Twich Meme Bot_...
+LOL!

 ### Twitch uses IRC for chat
 At the beginning I was thinking about using a full-blown Twitch Bot, but setting it up would have been way more complex than needed.
 Instead I have discovered